 My heart beats to see people be transformed by the Gospel of Jesus and set free to fulfill their divine purpose.

 I grew up in a Christian home but didn’t trust Jesus as my Savior until October, 1980.
 At that time I was in a Bible study about trusting God in all areas of your life.

 God has given me a heart for pastors and ministry staff.
-I have been a church/pastoral secretary for 20 years.
+I have been a church/pastoral secretary for over 20 years.

 My life verse is Proverbs 3:5 – 6, “Trust in the LORD with all thine heart; and lean not unto thine own understanding.
 In all thy ways acknowledge Him, and he shall direct thy paths.”

 The Lord has blessed me abundantly in my life and He continues to bless me as I serve at Pine Glen Alliance Church.

 - Todd Knable

 When Alliance founder A. B. Simpson left a lucrative pastorate in New York City, he had a call from God to reach the lost masses both in New York and around the world.